Oregon Prenuptial Agreement

 A prenup is unenforceable if the challenging party proves: (1) involuntary execution due to coercion or undue pressure; OR (2) the agreement was unconscionable at execution AND (a) lacked fair and reasonable disclosure of the other's property/obligations, (b) no written waiver of disclosure, AND (c) challenging party lacked adequate knowledge of the other's finances.

-Courts may override spousal support waivers if enforcement would make one party eligible for public assistance at separation or divorce.
+Courts may override spousal support waivers if enforcement would make one party eligible for public assistance or medical assistance at separation or divorce.
 However, courts can only require support "to the extent necessary to avoid that eligibility" under ORS 108.725(2).

 Timing